New Musician Must-Haves: Essential Accessories for Your Instrument

 How to Get Your Child Excited to Play an Instrument

-If you’re the parent of a budding musician, or a budding musician yourself, you’ll need to keep their instrument in tip-top shape.
+If you’re the parent of a budding musician — or a budding musician yourself — you’ll need to keep their instrument in tip-top shape.
 We’ll break down some essential band accessories your child will need.
-If your band director has provided us with their preferred items, just look up their school supply list, find their instrument, and head to your local Music & Arts.
-We’re a one-stop shop for everything you need, from clarinet reeds to tuba slide grease and everything in between.
+If your band director has provided us with their preferred items, just look up their school supply list, find their instrument and head to your local Music & Arts.
+We’re a one-stop shop for everything you need, from clarinet reeds to tuning slide grease and everything in between.

 Whether you play a string instrument or a brass instrument, there are band accessories any new musician will need to stock up on.
 Here are a few things you should add to your shopping list right away:

-• Method books– Method books vary from instrument to instrument, so make sure you’re purchasing one that’s “made” for your instrument of choice.
+• Method books – Method books vary from instrument to instrument, so make sure youre purchasing one thats written for your instrument of choice.

-• Music stand– Another essential, a sturdy music stand will hold your music while you play. (& can help prevent sore necks, too!)
+• Music stand – Another essential, a sturdy music stand will hold your music while you play (and can help prevent a sore neck, too!).

-• Metronome– A necessary skill any musician must have is playing in time, and a metronome will help you keep time.
-If you need a tuner, too, consider purchasing a metronome/tuner combo.
+• Metronome – A necessary skill any musician must have is playing in time, and a metronome will help you keep time.
+If you need a tuner, too, consider purchasing a tuner/metronome combo.

-• Care kits– Whether you purchase cleaning accessories one by one or as part of a kit, you should be wiping down your instrument every time you play (at minimum!)
+• Care kits – Whether you purchase cleaning accessories one by one or as part of a kit, you should be wiping down your instrument every time you play.

 Essential String Accessories

-In addition to the instrument itself, there are a variety of must-have strings accessories that are intended to keep your child’s instrument in good playing shape.
+In addition to the instrument itself, there are a variety of must-have string accessories intended to keep your child’s instrument in good playing shape.
 Others on this list are intended to improve their comfort while practicing.

-• Rock stop Also called an “endpin”, this accessory is for cello and helps prevent slippage.
+• Rock stop Also called an “endpin stop,” this accessory for cello and double bass helps prevent slippage.

 • Shoulder rest/sponge Prevents violas and violins from slipping.

-• Replacement strings– You never know when one is going to break!
-Keep a backup set of replacement string in that case.
+• Replacement strings – You never know when one is going to break!
+Keep a set of replacement strings in your case.

 Check out our complete list of Essential Orchestral String Accessories.